amdouni-mohamed-ali/jenkins-docker-ci-cd/README.md

 - jenkins/build/build.sh : This script will copy the generated jar file (from web-app/target) into the build directory.
 Then, it's gonna build a java docker image and move the jar file to it.

+#### The Test stage

+In this stage we will run the tests of our java application.

+- jenkins/build/mvn.sh : In this script we will use a maven container to copy the source code of our application to it and run tests.

 ## Authors

 - Mohamed Ali AMDOUNI